Star Formation under a Cosmic Microscope: Highly magnified z = 11 galaxy behind the Bullet Cluster: Data Analysis

 The redshift is determined by fitting a power-law continuum model with the Monte-Carlo Markov-Chain code {\emcee} \citep{Foreman-Mackey2013}.
 The model contains four free parameters, corresponding to the normalization, redshift, $\beta_{\rm UV}$ slope, and neutral hydrogen damping wing column, $N_{\rm HI}$.
 The neutral hydrogen damping wing was modeled as in \cite{deugenio24} and a fully neutral intergalactic medium (IGM) was assumed.

 The point source contaminant described in the following subsection can be seen in the spectrum as a faint flux excess below the Lyman break.
-We model the contaminant as a globular cluster (GC) in the Bullet Cluster with a simple stellar population with metallicity 0.1 solar and age at redshift 0 of 12\, Gyr (c.f. \citealt{harris25}), normalized by the observed spectrum flux between 0.85\,$\mu$m and 1.4\,$\mu$m where the flux from {\ba} should be zero.
+The F090W-F115W color and compactness are fully consistent with other numerous globular clusters (GCs) in the field of the Bullet Cluster.
+We thus model the contaminant as a GC at a redshift $z=0.295$ with a simple stellar population with metallicity 0.1 solar and age at redshift 0 of 12\, Gyr (c.f. \citealt{harris25}).
+We use E-MILES template\footnote{\url{https://research.iac.es/proyecto/miles/pages/spectral-energy-distributions-seds/e-miles.php}}, normalized by the observed spectrum flux between 0.85\,$\mu$m and 1.4\,$\mu$m where the flux from {\ba} should be zero.
+The resulting model is shown in Fig.~\ref{fig:spectrum}.
 This `GC contaminant' model is subtracted from the spectrum prior to fitting.

 The resulting redshift is {\zspec} (Table~\ref{tab:prop}), with the significant uncertainty due to the degeneracy with $N_{\rm HI}$.
 The value of $N_{\rm HI}$ is not meaningfully constrained in the absence of an emission line redshift.
+Despite the latter, the high redshift solution is robust.
+Using full photometry (Sect.~\ref{sec:phot}) the redshift of the source is $z_{\rm phot} = 11.1 ^{+0.9}_{-1.3}$ and there are no solutions below redshift 6.

 From the spectral fit, we also find $\beta_{\rm UV} = -2.44 ^{+0.17}_{-0.18}$.
 Because of possible uncertainty in the wavelength-dependent slit losses, we adjust the spectrum with the NIRCam photometry (using the custom photometric aperture with $S/N=16$, see next section) following \citet[in prep.]{felicioni25}, to obtain $\beta_{\rm UV} =-2.3\pm 0.2$ (Table~\ref{tab:prop}).